 Snack – Blackberries straight off of the vine

 Snack–6 oz raw, grass-fed milk

 Snack/Lunch – several cubes of gouda (I don’t advocate skipping meals!
-I was so busy that I didn’t realize I was hungry until I started to prepare our early dinner–busy evening ahead, as well.
+I was so busy that I didn’t realize I was hungry until I started to prepare dinner.
 I ate some cheese to hold me until dinner was ready.
-One benefit of eating a diet high in fat is that I do not get hungry between meals very often.)
+One benefit of eating a diet high in fat is that I don’t get hungry between meals very often.)

 I drank iced black tea, same as above.

 Where are Friday, Saturday, and Sunday?
 I forgot to record them. 🙁